Heart of Midlothian 2-0 Rangers

 Booking

-Arnaud Djoum (Heart of Midlothian) wins a free kick in the defensive half.
+Jamie Walker (Heart of Midlothian) wins a free kick on the left wing.

-Attempt saved.
-Bjorn Johnsen (Heart of Midlothian) right footed shot from the left side of the box is saved in the bottom right corner.
+Attempt missed.
+Lewis Macleod (Rangers) right footed shot from outside the box is close, but misses to the left.